Sorry, you need to enable JavaScript to visit this website.

 • Consider the likely consequences of each action in relation to the situation.
 What will the impact be?
 Who will be affected?
 How are they likely to react?

-• Take time to familiarise yourself with the rating scale descriptions, which will be accessible at any point during the exercise.
+• Take time to familiarise yourself with the rating scale descriptions.
+These will be accessible at any point during the exercise.

 • Remember that you should rate each action independently of the other actions presented.
 You can allocate the same rating to more than one action within a scenario, if you feel this is appropriate.
-You should not assume that you have to use the full range of the rating scale in response to actions relating to a scenario.
+You do not have to use the full range of the rating scale for actions relating to a scenario.

 Example scenario one